Bethany United Church of Christ

 First Christian Church

-Child care is available for Sunday School and both Sunday Worship.
-On Sunday mornings at 10:45 explore Scripture's application to everyday life, or get a "Second Wind" at the alternative worship service on Wednesday nights at 6:30.
+Child care is available for Sunday School and Sunday Worship.
+Sunday mornings at 9:30 are the Sunday School programs for all ages.
+Sunday at 10:45 explore Scripture's application to everyday life, or get a "Second Wind" at the alternative worship service on Wednesday nights at 6:30.
 This informal and interactive service looks at current events through the lens of faith.
+Also on Wednesdays at 7 p.m. is the Gospel According to Harry Potter class.
+This class discusses ways in which the Gospel and Harry Potter series interconnects.
+This week the class is in book 3 of Harry Potter, Harry Potter and the Prisoner of Azkaban.

-Follow the congregation on facebook https://www.facebook.com/fccfalls/ and Twitter @FCCFalls to find out when more community events will be hosted and to find out what else is going on at First Christian Church.
+Follow the congregation on facebook https://www.facebook.com/fccfalls/, Twitter @FCCFalls, and check out the new website www.fallsfcc.com to find out when more community events will be hosted and to find out what else is going on at First Christian Church.

 Saint Joseph Parish